-• Initial Screening of Alternatives (ISA) -

-discusses all available cleanup alternatives and technologies appropriate for a particular FUSRAP site, along with associated advantages, disadvantages, and costs.
-Technologies that are not feasible are screened out; those remaining are evaluated in detail in the FS ents Attend = Workshops
+Screening of Alternatives (ISA) discusses all available cleanup alternatives and technologies appropriate for a particular FUSRAP site. along with associated advantages, disadvantages, and costs.
+Technologies that are not feasible are screened out; those remaining are evaluated in detail in nts Attend Workshops

-FUSRAP Health Physicist George Govelitz leads a workshop on health and safety issues.
-The vorkshop was held on two consecutive evenings at the DOE information Center in Hazelwood evaluates them using a standard set of criteria, and gives detailed comparisons of those alternatives.
+FUSRAP Health

+Physicist George

+Govelitz leads a

+workshop on

+health and safety

+issues.
+The

+workshop was held

+on two consecutive

+evenings at the

+DOE information

+Center in

+Hazelwood.